Got Hired? Required Steps to Take Before Joining Your Next Ship!

 Normally the cruise lines will start the background check as soon as they have decided to offer you a position but before an official letter of employment is sent to you.
 They want to make sure that you don’t have any past convictions that could jeopardize your employment.

 Some companies might be satisfied with a local background check in your country but the majority of the cruise lines will ask you to complete an international background check.
-If your company is a US-based company, which most of them are, you will be completing an FBI background check and depending on your country it can take a few weeks for the background check to clear.
+If your company is a US-based company, which most of them are, you will be completing an FBI background check, and depending on your country it can take a few weeks for the background check to clear.
 The cruise line will provide all the necessary forms for you to complete, sign, and send back to them to start the background check.

 Once the background check is cleared, you will officially receive the letter of employment and the required documents to apply for your visa.
 The background check might take some time to complete, so it makes sense that cruise lines want to get everything else in order instead of waiting for it to clear.